prevostc/mediafury/README.md

 * display movie grid by category OR add filter on existing grids
 * display movie grid by person OR add filter on existing grids
-* display category and person grids by movie OR add filter on existing grids
 * list searches ?
 * random movie loading animation
 * fix email bug